hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/4-Mirakl-account-configuration.md

 - In the **Settings** tab, click on **Stores** (in the "Advanced parameters" column).
 - Click on **Documents**.

-You need to provide the following list of document types by clicking on *Add a document type*:
+You need to provide the following list of document types by clicking on *Add a document type*.

 | Label | Description | Code |
 |-------|-------|------|